 - The purpose, choice, limitations, proper use and maintenance of respiratory protective equipment

-- Emergency procedures (how to deal with an asbestos incident)
+- Emergency procedures – how to deal with an incident involving it

 - Video examples and handouts

 As well as informing you about the risks of working with asbestos, the course will deliver a lot more information about: Recognising asbestos, where it’s used, minimising the risks and the legislation about working with asbestos.

 Approved by IIRSM, Gatehouse Awards, CPD & IATP – Duration 65 mins* – £15.00 + VAT